IdoJa/EnvPOC/README.md

 ### Edit the script to your needs

-In [Build.ps1](/Build.ps1), starting from line 39, edit or add lines to your specific pipeline needs.
+In [Build.ps1](/Build.ps1), starting from line 39, set / add `Build-Dotnet` command lines to match the building execution order of your needs, where only the `-Path` parameter is editable.

 **For example:**